magic-FE/mc-react-form/README.md

 }
 ```

-There is currently no support for preprocessors such as Less, or for sharing variables across CSS files.
+There is currently only support less preprocessors.

 ## Adding Images and Fonts